Satwant-Singh-ADS/Satwant201.github.io/about.md

 Currently, I work as a Data Scientist at **UnitedHealth Group** and focus on reducing Fraud/Waste/Abuse/Error in claim processing business by building sophisticated models and Robotic process automations.

-I have an undergraduation in *Electronics & Communication Engineering* from **Punjab Engineering College, Chandigarh (PEC)**, one of the finest and oldest public engineering colleges of India
+I have an undergraduation in *Electronics & Communication Engineering* from **Punjab Engineering College, Chandigarh (PEC)**, one of the finest and oldest public engineering colleges of India.

 Key areas I plan to cover in this website
 1. Predicitve modeling